dghosef/qdbp/doc/LIMITATIONS.md

   - [ ] A reference manual
   - [ ] A language specification
 Longer term goals include the addition of
-- [ ] Support for concurrency
+- [ ] Support for concurrency(Adding this while keeping within the philosophy of the language will be tricky)
 - [ ] An LSP
 - [ ] A REPL
 - [ ] A debugger
 - [ ] A package manager
-However, all of these features in and of themselves are significant projects, potentially similar in scope to the creation of the language itself.
-As such, they will not be rushed and take a little more time to design and implement.